nunb/impressive/README.md

 This is my impress presentation generator.
 You have to solve a few steps until your presentation is generated.
 First you'll have to create some content.
 Make sure to name it like
-the step id in impress (example: cnt/start.cnt json/start.json <div id="start" ...>)
+the step id in impress (example: cnt/start.cnt json/start.json ´´´HTML <div id="start" ...>´´´)

 Tutorial short (long will follow)